Fitness influencer Amelia Skye tells her story

 Skye believes that any driven student could become a social media influencer.
 “When you have a dream, go after your dream.
 I had people who told me I’d never make it on Instagram, but I knew I didn’t want to work for anybody, I wanted to work for myself,” Skye said.
 “It’s tough but you make it work.”

 For students who wish to reach out to Skye, she is active in responding to direct messages.
-“It keeps me close to home knowing that I have a fanbase from where I’m from,” Skye shares.
-Her Instagram can be found at: ameliaskyefitness.
-She is also available through email at: info@ameliaskye.com.
+“It keeps me close to home knowing that I have a fanbase from where I’m from,” Skye said.
+Her Instagram account can be found at @ameliaskyefitness.
+She is also available through email at info@ameliaskye.com.

 Comments